 The Poochon gained popularity in Australia during the late 90s.
 They were bred specifically for those wanting a small, active dog that doesn’t shed.

-The Bichon Frise Poodle Mix Temperament and Physical Characteristics
+The Bichon Frise Poodle Mix Physical Characteristics (Size: Height, Weight)

-Like any hybrid dogs like Poodle Mixes, Bichpoo temperament and physical characteristics are not as predictable as a purebred, as it may inherit more or less traits from each of its parents’ breed.
+Like any hybrid dogs like Poodle Mixes, Bichpoo physical traits are not as predictable as a purebred, as it may inherit more or fewer traits from each of its parents’ breed.

 Further, if one or both of the parents are not purebred themselves — for example, if they both are Bich-poos — the variability in the characteristics of the offspring increases significantly.

 Active and Intelligent

 Both the Poodle and the Bichon Frise are active dogs, so it will be no surprise that your Bichpoo will have a lot of energy to burn.

 The Bichpoo does very well in a number of environments, but you need to cater for a daily exercise of at least half an hour, or a bit more if she does not have access to a backyard.